josephworks/BungeeSpigot/README.md

 > Note: You must have the defined dependency for each command if you want it to work

-ip - Essentials(X)GeoIP
+/ip - Essentials(X)GeoIP

-find - Multiverse
+/find - Multiverse

-alert - None / Minecraft
+/alert - None / Minecraft

-perms - PermissionsEx
+/perms - PermissionsEx

-server - Multiverse
+/server - Multiverse

-alertraw - None / Minecraft
+/alertraw - None / Minecraft

-end - None / Minecraft
+/end - None / Minecraft

-send - Multiverse
+/send - Multiverse

-glist - ProtocolSupport
+/glist - ProtocolSupport

-bungee - None / Minecraft
+/bungee - None / Minecraft

-greload - None / Minecraft
+/greload - None / Minecraft